mingus-sessions/nsmls/README.md

 No support for pip related problems, unless the problem is in the setup files.

-Please sent a patch if you think a NSM client should be added to the nsm_clients list in src/config/config.def.py.

-The nsm_star_clients list in src/config/config.def.py is short for a reason.
-Missing NSM keys in desktop files should be fixed by upstream developers, in meantime users should edit their custom src/config/config.py file.
+Missing NSM keys in desktop files should be fixed by upstream developers.
+They can make your life more easy.

 To keep things simple, tools that are designed specifically for other GUIs are blocked by default.
-Users can enable them in their own src/config/config.py if they prefer.
+Users can enable them in their own src/config/config.py.

 **Requirements**